alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-rule-on-violating-traffic-rules.md

 locale: en
 category: [fatwas]
 note: false
-excerpt: "Because of the grave dangers involved in breaking traffic rules, it is not allowed for a Muslim or non Muslim - to break those rules."
+summary: "Because of the grave dangers involved in breaking traffic rules, it is not allowed for a Muslim or non Muslim - to break those rules."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz